 Each section of the yearbook can be monitored by a student editor.
 Remember, the students do the work!
 The teacher's job is to guide them and provide learning opportunities.

 The teacher advisor guides the student editors with the yearbook setup.
 The advisor also teaches the student editors how to effectively give feedback.
 At first, the teacher will have the greatest responsibility, but as the year progresses, student editors will take over.

 Student editors run the yearbook.
-They are co-teachers in the Yearbook Google Classroom and have access to the yearbook Google Photos account.
-These are the students who upload, label, and add photos to albums.
+They are co-teachers in the Yearbook Google Classroom and have the same edit access to Classroom Materials and Assignments.
+These are the students who upload, label, and add photos to Google Drive.
 Under the initial watchful eye of the advisor, student editors offer constructive feedback and guide the yearbook design.